marc2332/bliss/doc/docs/using_beamviewer.md

 ### FOIL control

-If EBV has no foils, you'll get:
+If EBV has no foil, you'll get:
 ```
 BLISS [26]: myebv.foil_status
   Out [26]: 'NONE'